Dark Sky Camping

 Is there anything better than camping under the stars – beneath a night sky bursting with the twinkling of thousands of tiny lights?
 Those of us that get to see it often take it for granted.
 When you’re camping in the country with dark skies, away from cities and their light pollution, it’s a breath-taking sight and one that leaves a lasting impression.

 It’s incredible to think that within an hour or so of London lies an area classified as an International Dark Sky Reserve.
 London is one of the most light-polluted metropolises on earth but just a short drive away and you can be in or near the South Downs National Park.
 The park offers an authentic starlit experience.
-We’re lucky enough to have campsites near the South Downs, where you can camp under the stars.
+We’re lucky enough to have campsites near the South Downs, where you can go camping under the stars.

 Click here for a Sky Map – where to find places to camp under the stars